-The U.S. President said he wanted to see "steps that both Palestinians and Israelis can take to build trust and confidence upon which lasting peace will depend".
+On his visit, Obama said he wanted to see "steps that both Palestinians and Israelis can take to build trust and confidence upon which lasting peace will depend".

 Palestinians seek a state in the Gaza Strip and the West Bank with Arab East Jerusalem as its capital - territories Israel captured in the 1967 Arab-Israeli War.

 Talks have stalled over the issue of Israel's continued building of settlements for its citizens in the occupied West Bank.

 Abbas's Palestinian Authority exercises limited self rule in the West Bank under interim peace deals.

 (Additional reporting by Ali Sawafta and Noah Browning; Editing by Pravin Char)